logankoester/knife-mysql/README.md

 ## License

 Copyright (c) 2014 Logan Koester.
 Released under the MIT license.
-See LICENSE-MIT for details.
+See LICENSE for details.